johnzastrow/phpblog/hugo-export/posts/2012-01-27-of-file-sizes-and-nearest-neighbors.md

 Lastly, I had to tell Spatialite to build the spatial indexes.
 I just did this through the GUI by right-clicking on my new Geometry field.

-Why am I telling you all this?
-Well, for it was interesting to see the differences in file sizes representing each data type.
-Each has varying amount of indexes (the Access .accdb has none, but Spatialite and the Shapefiles have spatial indexes).
-But it’s still interesting to see the differences in the amount of room needed to store the same records in various file formats.
-For education I also made an ArcGIS 9.3 Personal Geodatabase and File Geodatabase as shown below.
-I’m not going to test performance differences here.
-But maybe when I finally upgrade to ArcGIS 10.X and I have a handy SQL layer option I’ll try something like that.

 <figure id="attachment_366" aria-describedby="caption-attachment-366" style="width: 873px" class="wp-caption alignnone">[<img loading="lazy" class="size-full wp-image-366" title="Geo Files Sizes" alt="Geo Files Sizes" src="http://northredoubt.com/n/wp-content/uploads/2012/01/file_sizes.png" width="873" height="490" srcset="http://northredoubt.com/n/wp-content/uploads/2012/01/file_sizes.png 873w, http://northredoubt.com/n/wp-content/uploads/2012/01/file_sizes-300x168.png 300w, http://northredoubt.com/n/wp-content/uploads/2012/01/file_sizes-500x280.png 500w" sizes="(max-width: 873px) 100vw, 873px" />][5]<figcaption id="caption-attachment-366" class="wp-caption-text">Geo Files Sizes</figcaption></figure>